bamtech01/Procurement_Analysis/README.md

 ### Project Overview

-Data storytelling and Dashboard visualization in Procurement Analysis for some Hospitals in Nigeria, to reduce equipment cost and supplier performance evaluation,  presenting findings via Power BI dashboards.
+This project focuses on data storytelling and dashboard visualization for procurement activities across selected hospitals in Nigeria.
+The goal is to analyze procurement patterns, reduce equipment costs, and evaluate supplier performance.

+Insights from the analysis are presented through interactive dashboards built with Power BI, enabling stakeholders to make informed procurement decisions.

 ### Dashboard
+### Dataset

+The primary dataset used in this analysis is a Procurement Dataset containing detailed procurement records from hospitals in Nigeria.

+Dataset Characteristics:
+- Rows: 10,001
+- Columns: 12
+- Content: Information related to hospital procurement transactions, suppliers, equipment types, costs, and regional distribution.

+### Tools and Technologies

+The following tools were used during the analysis process:
+Microsoft Excel – Data cleaning and preprocessing Power BI – Data analysis and dashboard visualization

 ### Data Sources

 The primary dataset used for this analysis is the procurement Dataset, containing detailed information about some hospitals in Nigeria, the dataset contains of 10,001 rows and 12 columns.

-### Tools
+### Tools and Technologies

-- Excel - Data Cleaning
-- PowerBI - Data Analysis and Dashboard visualization.
+The following tools were used during the analysis process:

+Microsoft Excel – Data cleaning and preprocessing Power BI – Data analysis and dashboard visualization

 ###  Data Cleaning and Preparation

-In the initial data preparation phase, we perform the following tasks:
+During the initial data preparation stage, the following steps were performed:

-1. Data loading and inspection.
+- Data loading and initial inspection
-2. Handling missing values.
+- Identification and handling of missing values
-3. Data cleaning and formatting.
+- Data cleaning and formatting to ensure consistency and usability

-### Exploratory Data Analysis
+### Exploratory Data Analysis (EDA)

-EDA involved exploring procurement data to answer key questions such as:
+Exploratory Data Analysis was conducted to uncover insights and answer key procurement-related questions, including:

-- Identify the most cost effect supplier?
+- Which supplier provides the most cost-effective equipment?
-- Regional Cost Strength?
+- Which region has the highest procurement costs?
-- Which type of medical equipment are more costlier and why?
+- Which types of medical equipment are the most expensive, and what factors contribute to their cost?

-### Resulting/Findings
+### Key Findings

-The analysis results are summerized as follows:
+The analysis revealed several important insights:

-1. Lagos has the highest procurement cost across all the states.
+1. Lagos State recorded the highest procurement costs among all states analyzed.
-2. South West being the most highest region.
+2. The South West region accounted for the largest share of total procurement spending.
-3. MRI Machine is the most expensive equipment.
+3. MRI machines were identified as the most expensive medical equipment.
-4. China has the highest rate of supplier.
+4. China had the highest number of suppliers in the dataset.

 ### Recommendations

-Based on this analysis, we recommend the following actions:
+Based on the findings, the following recommendations are proposed:

-- Based on our cost analysis, we suggest prioritizing cost reduction by evaluating suppliers that meet our quality requirements at the most competitive price points.
+- Prioritize cost reduction strategies by evaluating suppliers that meet quality standards while offering more competitive pricing.

-###
+- Strengthen supplier performance evaluation to identify the most reliable and cost-efficient vendors.
+- Explore alternative suppliers or regional sourcing strategies to reduce procurement costs for high-value equipment such as MRI machines.